The Boxing Lesson: Big Hits!

 Big Hits! is the first full-length album released by The Boxing Lesson in five years.
 It's more rock-oriented than The Boxing Lesson's past albums and is produced by Chris "Frenchie" Smith (...And You Will Know Us By The Trail of Dead, The Darkness, Dandy Warhols, Ringo Deathstarr) at The Bubble in Austin, TX.
 Big Hits! was released at SXSW 2013 to positive reviews.
 The Austin Chronicle gave it 3 ½ stars and said, “Arms buried deep in galactic mud, the Boxing Lesson takes an outer space journey to the center of the Earth.”

-Making this new album was no easy fight for the Boxing Lesson.
+Making this new album was difficult for the Boxing Lesson.
 When Paul Waclawsky and keyboardist Jaylinn Davidson began writing the band's second LP four punishing years ago, they planned to name it Possibilities.
-Only after enduring a long and merciless beatdown of bad luck and creative interruptions did they come to curse that title.
+Only after enduring a creative dry spell did they reject that title.
 The album was mixed by Kevin Butler at Test Tube Audio, and mastered off analog tape by Jerry Tubb at Terra Nova in Austin, TX.
 The results brought the project to completion, except for the album name.
 Utilizing a clever triple entendre, they renamed it Big Hits! and emerged with a 12th round knockout.